opalmer/pyfarm/readme.txt

     Debian Linux Based Systems

 SUPPORTED SOFTWARE
-    Maya 2008+
+    Maya 8.0+

-KNOWN ISSUES
+KNOWN ISSUES - MAJOR
-    +Software is discovered but cannot be rendered from (Houdini and Shake) +When rendering from more than eight machines the interface lags +Main gui will not open if software is not discovered +Adding a job with an empty name will show a warning but still add the job +Please see the about release candidates page: http://www.pyfarm.net/wiki/doku.php?id=technical:about_release_candidates
+	+ Adding a job from an external xml file does not set its proper status
+	+ When shutting down the gui with active clients, not all clients shutdown/restart
+	+ If a job finishes its status can be reset but clients still rendering
+		- This problem is more superficial in that it does not prevent the job itself from finishing, just the gui from displaying the proper state

 LICENSE
     This file is part of PyFarm.